No5 Chambers

-No5 Barristers' Chambers is one of the largest sets of barristers' chambers in the United Kingdom, located in Birmingham, with offices in London, Bristol and Leicester.
+No5 Barristers' Chambers is one of the largest sets of barristers' chambers in the United Kingdom, located in Birmingham, with offices in London and Bristol.

 Locations

-No5 Barristers' Chambers' hub is in central Birmingham, at Fountain Court, Steelhouse Lane.
+No5 Barristers' Chambers' hub is in central Birmingham, at 103 Colmore Row.
 The second office is located in Savoy Court, near the Strand in the City of London.
-The third office is in Queen Square, in Bristol city centre.
-The fourth office is in Provincial House, Leicester.
+The third office is in Queen Square.

 Members

-Over 260 barristers are listed at No5 Barristers' Chambers, including 37 of the King's Counsel, colloquially referenced as "silks", practising across all areas of law.
+Over 260 barristers are listed at No5 Barristers' Chambers, including 40 of the King's Counsel, colloquially referenced as "silks", practising across all areas of law.